wikindx/wikindx/website/web/src/content/contributing/_index.md

 # Contributing

 We are happy to welcome new contributors.
-You can join us to contribute to the creation of official components or the development of Wikindx.
+Join us to contribute to the creation of official components or the development of Wikindx.
 There is a lot to do, not just development.
-Contact us!